Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 I then create a duplicate of the bounce rate chart, only now I use comparative metrics for Average Session Duration, and you can see that returning users spend almost twice as much time on our website – that’s great news!

 Finally, I want to know where our return visitors spend most of their time, i.e., which pages they visit most frequently when they return to our site.
-I use a table that uses a custom query from our Query Builder to pull the pages most visited by returning users.
+I use a table that uses a custom query from our Metric Builder to pull the pages most visited by returning users.

 Now we know which pages are resonating with these valuable visitors, so we can review and optimize them even more and promote them using content marketing and paid campaigns to drive even more interested visitors with a higher probability of becoming new customers.